liamzdenek/ferment-ai/memory-bank/progress.md

 ## Known Issues

-As the project is in the planning phase, there are no implementation issues yet.
-However, we have identified several challenges that will need to be addressed:

-1. **Journal Size**: The journal may grow large for complex interactions, requiring efficient serialization/deserialization.

-2. **Context Window Management**: LLMs have limited context windows, so we'll need strategies for managing large journals.

-3. **Tool Execution Security**: Tools have full access to the system, which could pose security risks.

-4. **Concurrency Management**: Multiple agent contexts may run concurrently, requiring careful resource management.

-5. **Error Handling Complexity**: Surfacing errors to agents requires careful design to ensure they can handle them appropriately.

-6. **Testing Complexity**: Testing complex agent interactions will require sophisticated mocking and simulation.
+1. **Jest Configuration**: We're experiencing issues with the Jest plugin in the Nx configuration, which prevents us from running tests and creating new applications.

+2. **Demo Application**: We haven't been able to create a demo application due to the Jest configuration issues.

+3. **Module Resolution**: There are some issues with TypeScript module resolution that need to be addressed.

 ## Next Milestones

-1. **Complete Core Architecture Design** (Target: Week 1)
+1. **Fix Jest Configuration** (Target: Week 1)
-   - Finalize interface definitions
-   - Complete component relationship diagrams
+   - Resolve the issues with the Jest plugin
-   - Establish testing strategy
+   - Enable proper testing
+   - Allow creation of new applications

+2. **Create Demo Application** (Target: Week 1)
+   - Create a demo application that showcases the usage of our constructs
+   - Implement a simple two-agent model
+   - Demonstrate the core functionality

-2. **Implement Basic Construct System** (Target: Week 2)
+3. **Implement Journal System** (Target: Week 2)
-   - Create base classes
+   - Define journal event structure
-   - Implement configuration validation
+   - Implement event publishing and subscription
-   - Develop simple examples
+   - Develop serialization/deserialization
+   - Create event filtering

-3. **Develop Journal System Prototype** (Target: Week 3)
+4. **Implement Runtime System** (Target: Week 3)
-   - Implement basic journal functionality
+   - Implement agent context reconstruction
+   - Develop prompt construction
-   - Create serialization/deserialization
+   - Create LLM invocation mechanism
-   - Test with simple scenarios
+   - Implement tool registration and invocation
+   - Develop message handling

-4. **Create Simple Agent Context** (Target: Week 4)
+5. **Implement API Layer** (Target: Week 4)
+   - Create API server
-   - Implement context reconstruction
+   - Implement endpoints
-   - Develop LLM integration
+   - Develop streaming support
-   - Test with basic prompts
+   - Create journal-based state management